testgitpodcistudent/Milestone-4/static/readme-assets/testing.md

 # User Stories

-Each of the user stories was used as a starting point to test each of the features on the site, and ensure that they are accessible and work correctly.
+Each of the user stories was used as a starting point to test features on the site.
-These were tested on both mobile and desktop resolutions.

 1. **As a _site administrator_, I want to upload products to the site for the _end-user_ to view and purchase.
 I want to be able to edit and delete these products if needed.**